You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

-This guide covers everything you need to evaluate, integrate, and run a production bulk SMS API in Ghana — from provider selection criteria to working code examples, delivery webhooks, and the compliance details that trip up developers who copy-paste from global tutorials.
+This guide covers all three — with working code, delivery webhooks, and the per-country compliance details that trip up developers who copy-paste from global tutorials.

 What Is a Bulk SMS API and How Does It Work?